AntonioGuerriero/academic_webpage/content/publication/2022-AST/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Camilli Matteo
+  - Matteo Camilli
-  - Guerriero Antonio
+  - Antonio Guerriero
+  - Andrea Janes
-  - Russo Barbara
+  - Barbara Russo
-  - Russo Stefano
+  - Stefano Russo

 # Author notes (optional)
 # author_notes: